Ananthakrishna-K-13/FitZone/report-zense.md

 Frontend is built using React and CSS.
 Backend is a REST based API built using node, express, and MongoDB atlas.
 Overall I used the entire MERN Stack even though I didnt know anything when I started the project. <br/>
 I had very little to no knowledge about web-devolpment and how websites worked.
 I started by learning HTML and CSS from [FreeCodeCamp.org](https://www.youtube.com/c/Freecodecamp).
 I then learnt JavaScript and built a very basic static website using HTML, CSS and JS while following along with tutorials by [CodeWithHarry](https://www.youtube.com/@CodeWithHarry).
 I then learnt React, how to use react hooks, React router, and finsihed the basic UI structure of the site.
 The react documentation is very well written.
 I then watched [Traversy media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA) on how to use APIs and use fetchAPI call from JS, await, async and integrated them.
 I also used some React libraries like 'react-top-loading-bar', 'react-type-animation'.
 I then came to know about responsive websites and made my website mobile friendly.
 I have styled everything including animations(except the typing animation, which I tried and realized theres a react library for it) in plain CSS, without using any framework.
 I then felt the need for a backend so that users can add specific exercises to favourites and access them later.
 I learned node and building apis using express from [Traversy media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA).
 I used MongoDB atlas to store user info and favourites.
 I learnt about Json web token to store login state and implemented that.

+## Technologies/libraries used
+* React
+* MongoDB
+* Express
+* NodeJS
+* mongooose
+* JSON web token
+* Rapid API
+* react-type-animation
+* react-toastify
+* react-router-dom
+* react-top-loading-bar

 ## Experience:
 I enjoyed building this site very much as this was my first completely self built website from scratch.
 At times I got frustrated due to the problems I ran into, mainly the free API usage limit, I had to create 5 extra google accounts to avail free API usage, but overall it was a great experience.
 This project has increased my interest in WebDev and devolopment in general.
-I further plan to learn bootstrap as it makes styling and responsiveness very easy, as I feel confident in frontend, I plan to build a backend heavy project using bootstrap and MERN stack to get to know node/express better something like a social media app, and also explore GameDev.
+I further plan to learn bootstrap as it makes styling and responsiveness very easy.
+I also want to explore GameDev and DevOps.

 ## Problems faced and how I solved them:
 As I was new to React/Node, I ran into numerous problems from wrong syntax to react router not scrolling the page to top, most of which were solved with the help of StackOverFlow and some other sites.
 Some of them are listed below.